bd-j/prospector/demo/tutorial.rst

 		cp <codedir>/demo/demo_* .

 We now have a prospector executable, a *parameter file*  or two, and some data.
-Take a look at the data file in an editor, you'll see it its a simple ascii file, with a few rows and several columns.
+Take a look at the data file in an editor, you'll see it is a simple ascii file, with a few rows and several columns.
 Each row is a different galaxay, each column is a different piece of information about that galaxy.

 This is just an example.